 "What the hell happened?"
 Leo entered the room but remained by the door.
 No one answered him.

-Ginger stood in the doorway helplessly holding a glass of water that she had fetched for Sam.
+Ginger stood in the doorway holding a glass of water for Sam.
 When the first paramedic entered the room she was jostled to the side, oblivious to the water that slurped over the edge of the cup.

 "Sam!
 Can you hear me?
 I need you to look at me, Sam."
 The paramedic let Josh remain where he was only asking him to lower Sam to the floor.
 There was no room for Toby and he rose reluctantly and perched on the sofa.
 "That's it, Sam.
 Now keep your eyes open.
 Can you tell me where it hurts?"

 Sam couldn't feel Toby anymore, only Josh's hand.
 He looked up but there was only ceiling above him and the face of a man he didn't recognise.

 The paramedic repeated his question as his partner began to put an IV in Sam's arm and place an oxygen mask over his face.
 "You're doing great, Sam, keep looking at me and tell me where you hurt."